strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

 The configuration of middlewares.

-NOTE: This is the only configuration that is currently an array rather than an object
+NOTE: This is the only configuration that is currently an array rather than an object.
+It also very loosely typed.
+Future improvements are planned to strongly type all the built-in Strapi middlewares.

 ### Typings

 Most of the base configurations have been typed, although they are not currently publicly available.
 They can be found in: `packages/core/types/src/types/core/config`

-Any time a new configuration option is added to Strapi, it must also be added to the types for the appropriate config file.
+Any time a new configuration option is added to Strapi, it must also be added to the types for the appropriate config file (and once the env var loading feature is available, a parser for it such as string, integer, stringArray, etc must be defined)

 In Strapi v5, they will be used for: